-How do you decide between the two?
 In this article, we’ll give an overview of the Bench and QuickBooks Live virtual bookkeeping services.
 We’ll walk you through the pros, cons, and their major differences.
-Both are excellent services, but this guide will help you figure out which one is the best choice for your business.
+Both are excellent services, but the purpose of this guide is to help you figure out which is the best choice for your company.

 Bench launched in 2013 and is already the largest online bookkeeping service in the United States for small businesses.
 And for a good reason; Bench has an in-house team of over 100 professional full-time bookkeepers who guide business owners through the ins and outs of their finances.

 When you enroll with Bench, you are assigned a team of three dedicated bookkeepers, one of whom will be your account manager.
 Over a phone call, your account manager gets to know you and your business so that they can customize your account for accurate expense tracking.

 Every month, your bookkeeping team will send you totally accurate financial statements for you to review.
 At the end of the year, you will receive a Year End Financial Package, which includes all of the data that your CPA will need to file your taxes

 Remember, Bench is almost completely hands-off.
 Sometimes your bookkeeper may reach out to ask you about a transaction.
 Otherwise, Bench takes almost all bookkeeping tasks off of your plate.

 You can access your financial information any time by logging into your account on the Bench website.
 Bench bookkeepers use proprietary bookkeeping software to track your income and expenses.
 The best part of this is that while you can access and review your books at any time, you don’t ever have to.